 April Barton is the Associate Dean for Academic Affairs at Villanova University School of Law.
-She also serves as the Director of the Reza Taleghani JD/MBA Program and the Director of the JD/MPA Program.
+She also serves as Director of the JD/MPA Program.

-April formerly served as the Director of Academic Compliance and Distance Learning and the Assistant Dean for Academic Computing.
+April formerly served as the Director of Academic Compliance and Distance Learning, Director of the JD/MBA Program, and the Assistant Dean for Academic Computing.
 She also has taught in the area of administrative agency rulemaking for thirteen years.
 She is the author of "Best Practices for Building a High-Tech Law School: The Process of Designing Educational Spaces," a book published by the ABA's Section of Legal Education.
 She has published articles with the Washington University Law Quarterly, Minnesota Journal of Law, Science and Technology and other journals and has testified before the Congressional Commission on Online Child Protection.

 Formerly, April served as an attorney with the Federal Trade Commission's Bureau of Consumer Protection in the Division of Marketing Practices.
 In this capacity she worked on policy and law enforcement issues related to Internet fraud and deception.

 Prior to joining the FTC, April served as a Visiting Assistant Professor at Villanova University School of Law where she taught Computer Law, First Amendment and Regulation in Cyberspace, the Legislative and Administrative Process (Clinic), and Digital Law.
 At Villanova, she also served as the Faculty Director of the Global Democracy Project (GDP), a program dedicated to advancing the development of civil societies and promoting the rule of law through Internet technology.
 GDP initiated projects in many regions of Central and Eastern Europe, Costa Rica, Rwanda, and most notably in Bosnia where the Project successfully implemented an operational Internet infrastructure through grants from the U.S. State Department and other institutions.